sowieso-fruehling/product-catalog/README.md

 `./gradlew bootRun`

-To get a jwt token execute:

-`./scripts/get-jwt-token.sh`

-Get the value of jwttoken property from the response body, it will look something like:

-`Bearer eyJhbGciOiJIUzUxMiJ9.eyJzdWIiOiJ1c2VybmFtZSIsImV4cCI6NDcxNDkyMDgzOSwiaWF0IjoxNTYxMzIwODM5fQ.PqAPFDpg6UrKReqBiBbusnVxKYYpfrfg5Vlgi9zvbV1BsOmEUqmTvH2VYuLTSbHalDFJme1VSD7gngCCGVqABg`

-and provide it as a parameter for the get-product.sh script.
-So your call will look like :

-`./scripts/get-products.sh "Bearer eyJhbGciOiJIUzUxMiJ9.eyJzdWIiOiJ1c2VybmFtZSIsImV4cCI6NDcxNDkyMDgzOSwiaWF0IjoxNTYxMzIwODM5fQ.PqAPFDpg6UrKReqBiBbusnVxKYYpfrfg5Vlgi9zvbV1BsOmEUqmTvH2VYuLTSbHalDFJme1VSD7gngCCGVqABg"`

-###Dockerize the app
+### Run as docker container

+You can get already built docker image from dockerhub by executing:

+`docker pull milospajic/catalog-service:gfg`

-Open terminal and go to project's home directory.
+If you want to build it yourself, then please open terminal and go to project's home directory.
 To create docker image run:

 `./scripts/create-docker-image.sh`